 Set up a two zone cooking area in your BBQ by lighting ½ a chimney starter of charcoal briquettes and when they are fully lit, dump them on one side of the charcoal grate.
-Place the lid back on, making sure the vent is directly over the cool zone where there is no charcoal and all vents will be wide open.
+Place the lid back on, making sure the vent is directly over the cool zone where there is no charcoal and all vents are wide open.

 Aim for a temp of 160°F to 180°F in the cool zone.

-After 5 minutes, the grill should be warm enough to clean with a grill brush and give a light oiling to stop the chops sticking.
+After 5 minutes, the grill should be warm enough to clean with a grill brush and give a light oiling to stop the pork chops sticking.

-Once the chops reach an internal temp of 110°F, light up another ½ charcoal chimney of briquettes, ready for the searing part of the cook on the hot zone.
+Once the pork chops reach an internal temp of 110°F, light up another ½ charcoal chimney of briquettes, ready for the searing part of the cook on the hot zone.

 Dump in the other ½ chimney of briquettes and wait until the grill temp reaches above 600°F, this should take another 5 minutes after the new charcoal was put in.
 Or you can use a laser thermometer to check.

 Set up a timer, grill the chops for 1½ minutes then turn them nearly 45 degrees to create a diamond sear pattern.

 We are aiming for a finished internal temp of 145°F, if after the searing is done and the chops are under 145°F, just put them back in the cooler cooking zone until they come up to temp.